RamonTavares/NCTEC17-WDS/README.md

 Replace the existing constants.ts file with the file in the NC TEC repository src/app/shared/constants.ts

+Once you have replaced the constants.ts file check in Google Chrome to see if the product search page works.

 Test your app locally

 npm install